CarlosCraveiro/einstein-boltzmann-statistics/README.md

 ## IMPORTANT

+This work was a statistical analysis of the results obtained through experiments carried out with the Einstein-Boltzmann board whose information is available in the following [repository](https://github.com/CarlosCraveiro/einstein-boltzmann).

 I apologize, as until now **I did not have time to translate** the **presentation** and **scripts** **into English**.
 Additionally, for Portuguese speakers we have the [README-br](https://github.com/CarlosCraveiro/einstein-boltzmann-statistics/blob/main/README-br.md) in Brazilian Portuguese.

 ---------------------------------------------------------------------------------